 Do As I Say, Not As I Do

-It’s hard for a manager to build trust when he or she expects one thing of team members but practices another.
+It’s hard for a manager to build trust when he or she expects one thing from team members but practices another.
 If a manager’s actions say, “When I need something, I expect you to jump, but when you need something, I’ll only respond if I have nothing better to do,” it sets a double standard that sends a message of hypocrisy and distrust.
 It also sets a poor example for employees in terms of responding to clients or coworkers.

 A Culture of Disrespect